Czechs and Czech Culture

 Czechs, Pubs and Alcohol

 Alcohol is EVERYWHERE in the Czech Republic.
 Available widely from pubs and restaurants to the supermarket, corner shops and newsagents.
-To the outsider, this could lead to the rather mistaken impression that you’ve landed in a land of happy drinkers ready to raise a glass to anything.
+To the outsider, this could lead to the rather mistaken impression that you’ve come to a land of happy drinkers ready to raise a glass to anything.

 In spite of the country’s long and storied history of beer, wine and spirit production; not every Czech sees it as a point of pride.
 In fact, I’ve met many Czechs who consciously choose to minimize their alcohol intake or avoid alcohol completely.